 Setting up VPN on your Linux

 As I mentioned earlier, VPN providers don’t tend to offer GUI-based apps for Linux.
 However, Command-Line can seem overwhelming at first.
 On the other hand, it is fairly easy to use, even if you’re not tech-savvy.

 Here’s how you can set up a VPN on Linux:

 Setting up Linux PPTP VPN

-If you are a coder or have the good old Command Line Linux working on your system (meaning no network manager), I’m guessing the whole VPN setup process will take you no more than five minutes.
+If you are a coder or have the good old Command-Line Linux working on your system (meaning no network manager), I’m guessing the whole VPN setup process will take you no more than five minutes.

-- Download the VPN configuration files from your Linux VPN service provider and extract it to the path specified by your VPN service provider.
+- Download the VPN configuration files from your Linux VPN service provider and extract them to the path specified by your VPN service provider.
 This path may vary based on your Linux VPN service provider’s configuration.

 - ‘Sudo’ is the command meant to bring you to your Linux console’s root environment and logs you into it, so the ‘su’ command will help you log into it.

 - Do not be surprised if the software asks you for your user password when you enter this command.
 If you beckoned for a password, do not mistake it for your root password.